Gabriele-tomai00/personal_split_keyboard_qmk_vial/README.md

 # Firmware for my personal slit keyboard (inspired from UHK)

 ## Steps
-1) Move this git repository to kekboards repository of QMK
+1) Move this git repository to keyboards repository of QMK
 2) use the command:
     `qmk compile -kb gabriele -km default` or directly `qmk flash -kb gabriele -km default` (you need a Rasberry Pi Pico linked and in flash mode)